Chengsong-Huang/Self-Calibration/README.md

 ## Usage

 ### Sampling Methods
-To use an (efficient) sampling methods, you may use
+To use an (efficient) sampling method, you may use
 ```python
 inference = SampleInference(
     model_name=model_name,